stagietek/active-forks/README.md

 This project allows you to find the most active forks of a repository.

 Extended Features:
 * Works after providing a **personal GitHub token**.
 It is used only to increase the limits to query to API.
 The token is stored in Local Storage only, not sent anywhere except for the GitHub API.
+If the token is not stored in Local Storage, it can be provided via URL query string parameter `authToken`.
 * Include the **original repository** in the list, marked in bold.
 * After expanding **Options**, it is possible to increase the **maximum amount of forks** to retrieve and to utilize some kind of caching.
 * Retrieve **commits of each fork** and show the differences.